charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 This appearance does not reflect expansion of possibility, but restoration of neutrality.

-MAF does not add permissiveness; it removes restrictions that were never constitutively justified.
+DC does not add permissiveness; it removes restrictions that were never constitutively justified.

 ---

 ## VII.
 Summary

-MAF does not permit everything.
+DC does not permit everything.

 It admits anything that can be specified without collapse of distinction.